etracker Analytics is 100% GDPR-compliant and completely consent free in its standard cookieless mode

 We process data related to your application.
 This may include general personal information (such as name, address and contact details), details of your qualifications and education, or CVET information, or other information that you provide to us in connection with your application.
 In addition, we may process publicly accessible, job-related information you provide, such as a profile on professional social media networks.
 We may transfer your personal data to companies affiliated with us, as far as this is permissible within the scope of the purposes and legal basis described above.

 A transfer to a third country is not intended.

-The provision of personal information is not required by law or contract, nor are you required to provide the personal information.
+The provision of personal data is not required by law or contract, nor are you required to provide the personal data.
 However, the provision of personal information is required to enter into a contract of employment with us.
 This means that unless you provide us with personal data when applying, we will not enter into any employment relationship with you.